modrocko/bookmark-it/README.md

 Tag emails, files, folders & web pages for easy access later on.

 I created this workflow to keep related items together for certain activities — all in one place.
 Projects, research, orders, favorites, recipes... whatever.
-I mainly use this for short term stuff.
-Less so for long-term bookmarks.
-I can tag, find & open email, files, folders & webpages in a breeze.
+I mainly use this for short term stuff, like the categories mentioned.
+But works great for long-term bookmarks too.
+I can tag, find & open email, files, folders & webpages — in a breeze.

 So, to summarize... a consolidated Alfred system to: